-The Blackstone River Bikeway in Rhode Island is one of the best cycling paths in the state for its scenery and history.
-The 10-mile paved path is actually just a portion of the future 48-mile Blackstone River Bikeway that will one day stretch from downtown Worcester, Massachusettes to India Point Park in Providence, Rhode Island.
+The Blackstone River Bikeway in Rhode Island is one of the best cycling paths in the state for its beautiful scenery and rich New England history.

-I rode this 10-mile section and really enjoy it for its beautiful riverside views, buttery pavement, and glimpses into the rich history that Rhode Island is known for.
+I rode this section of the Blackstone River Bikeway as an out-and-back (20 miles total) and really enjoyed it for its beautiful riverside views, buttery pavement, and glimpses into the rich history that Rhode Island is known for.

 A brief history lesson

-Blackstone River Bikeway winds its way through the Blackstone River Valley, which was essentially the birthplace of the American Industrial Revolution in the late 18th century and early 19th century.
+The Blackstone River Bikeway winds its way through the heart of Blackstone Valley.
+This area was essentially the birthplace of the American Industrial Revolution in the late 18th century and early 19th century.